 Unbearable Weight stars Nicolas Cage as a fictional, exaggerated version of himself; one struggling with a stalled career and a strained relationship with his ex-wife (Sharon Horgan) and daughter (Lily Sheen).
 Desperate for a new gig – and financial stability – Nic begrudgingly accepts a one million dollar offer to attend the birthday party of an extremely wealthy and excitable fan, Javi (Pascal), who unbeknownst to Cage is a notorious, ruthless criminal in the sights of the C.I.A.
 Monitoring Javi are Agents Vivian and Martin (Tiffany Haddish and Ike Barinholtz) who recruit Cage to gain Javi’s trust, infiltrate his world, and hopefully rescue a prisoner they believe is being held captive somewhere on Javi’s compound.

 Well, that and the expectedly wonderful references to Nicolas Cage’s long, wild, and amazing career in Hollywood.
-Con Air, The Rock, Leaving Las Vegas, Face/Off, almost all of his most famous works get a nod or several, and there are even a couple given to his lesser known (but still awesome) features to boot!
-From the opening shot you can tell that Director Tom Gormican and his co-writer Kevin Etten clearly love the acting legend.
-That adoration doesn’t mean the film shies away from making jokes regarding Cage eccentricities or professional decisions though, as there are plenty of them.
+Con Air, The Rock, Leaving Las Vegas, Face/Off, seemingly all of his most famous works get a nod or several, and there are even a couple given to his lesser known (but still awesome) features!
+From the opening scene alone, you can tell that Director Tom Gormican and his co-writer Kevin Etten clearly love the acting legend.
+That adoration doesn’t mean the film shies away from making jokes regarding Cage eccentricities or professional decisions though, as there are plenty of jabs directed at them.
 And the actor rolls with it all, delivering a slightly reflective, yet outlandish and constantly delightful performance that exemplifies why he is so beloved by so many.

 I’m not crowning The Unbearable Weight of Massive Talent as the greatest Nicolas Cage movie of all time, but I still had an absolute blast watching it and highly recommend it.
 It’s a terrific comedy that only gets better the further you have dived into Cage’s filmography, and also gives you even more reason to adore Pedro Pascal.
-And while it isn’t my personal favorite Nic Cage flick, I most certainly wouldn’t argue against someone who said it was theirs because it has its merits and then some.
+While it isn’t my personal favorite Nic Cage flick, I most certainly wouldn’t argue against someone who said it was theirs because it definitely has its merits.